 Pokémon Channel is a spinoff of the Pokémon video game series.
 It's the Spiritual Successor of Hey You, Pikachu!, and with its own Spiritual Successor in PokéPark Wii, it would appear the 'cute Pikachu' games - Pokémon spinoffs geared for younger players in which the main draw is Pikachu running around acting all cute - is officially a subseries.It is a simulation/virtual pet game that is about watching TV with a wild Pikachu and unlocking new channels every real day you watch.
 You can also go outside the house and have the Pikachu talk with other wild Pokémon to get collectible cards.In Europe, it was the only way to get a Jirachi, since you got one each time you beat the game.
 It also debuted the Pichu Bros. short "The Pichu Brothers in Party Panic", and if you ever wondered where the game Meowth's Party from the Spaceworld tech demo that unveiled the Gamecube went, it's here.

 The game as a whole exhibits examples of:

 - A Boy and His X: Or girl, the gender isn't specified.

 - Armor Is Useless: Averted with an item called "Pikacream" (sometimes found in crates).
 When interacted with, Pikachu will rub the cream all over his cheeks.
 Pikachu will then ask the player "if he applied the cream well".
-However, there appear to be no changes to Pikachu's cheek textures once so ever.
+However, there appear to be no changes to Pikachu's cheek textures.

-- Asleep In Class: Averted, Pikachu will fall asleep in front of the Snorlax doll if interacted with.
+- An Odd Place to Sleep: Pikachu will fall asleep in front of the Snorlax doll if interacted with.

 - Balloonacy: Cleffa balloons can sometimes be found in crates, and then float up into the sky.
 This makes it the only item that can't be interacted with.